dacrypt/sm-monitor/README.md

 There is another file with errors in a human readable format were you can track issues over time. (error.log)

 Finally you will see some extra CSV files depending on your miner.
-For Sols, ETH and another one for DCR were the hash values are stored una way you can graph and see the performance of each GPU over time.
+For Sols, ETH and another one for DCR were the hash values are stored in a way you can graph and see the performance of each GPU over time.
 You will be able to visualize the performance on a graph in Excel if you import those CSV.

 Depending on your mining software, we can collect information and send you alerts you get on your smartphone like:
 - Every time simplemining starts